ITfoxtec/FoxIDs/docs/oidc.md

 - Connect [Signicat](up-party-howto-oidc-signicat.md)
 - Connect [Nets eID Broker](up-party-howto-oidc-nets-eid-broker.md)

-## Down-party
+## Application registration

-Configure your application as a [OpenID Connect down-party](down-party-oidc.md).
+Configure your application as a [OpenID Connect application registration](down-party-oidc.md).

 Besides receiving an ID token the client can request an access token for multiple APIs defined as [OAuth 2.0 application registration resources](down-party-oauth-2.0.md#oauth-20-resource).
-An OAuth 2.0 resource can optionally be defined in a OpenID Connect application registration or a OAuth 2.0 down-party.
+An OAuth 2.0 resource can optionally be defined in a OpenID Connect application registration or a OAuth 2.0 application registration.